flamingquaks/promptrek/gh-pages/user-guide/sync.md

 | `.continue/rules/general.md` | Main `content` field ⚠️ **Default - do not rename** |
 | `.continue/rules/*.md` (other files) | Each file becomes a `document` entry in the `documents` field |

-**Note**: Continue sync creates v3.1 format with modular structure.
+**Note**: Continue sync creates schema v3.1 format with modular structure.
 The `general.md` file is special - it maps to the main `content` field and should not be renamed.
 All other rule files become documents.

 #### Kiro Editor
 | Editor File | PrompTrek Field |